 The results can be devastating, with people losing thousands of dollars, their identities, and personal information.

-In this blog post, we’ll look at some of the latest statistics on social media scamming and what you can do to protect yourself.
+In this guide, we’ll look at some of the latest social media scamming statistics and what you can do to protect yourself.

 - Phishing scams have been estimated to be the cause of almost 90% of all data breaches.

 - 30% of the respondents of a survey by GoodFirms acknowledged having fallen prey to job scams on social media.

 - Social media counts for around 12% of all cases where a victim clicks on phishing URLs.

 - Teenagers and young adults are about 85% more likely to be a victim of shopping scams than older people.